 You may have read about people using police scanners for a hobby and found it interesting — and indeed, it is.
-But you may have also wondered about its legality.
+But you may have also wondered about its legality and the police scanner laws.
 After all, with a police scanner in hand, you can eavesdrop on conversations between personnel and authorities of state agencies, and there is a potential for the information being exchanged in these channels to be sensitive.
 It is only natural, and perhaps wise, to wonder if it will get you in trouble.
 But will it?

 Are Police Scanners Illegal

-The short answer is no. Operating a police scanner is legal in the United States.
+The short answer is no. Operating a police scanner is legal in the United States according to the country law.
 Generally, it will not have the authorities surround your house and then jail you for using a police scanner.
 There are a few more certain conditions that have to be fulfilled before the police can penalize you.
 And yes, hearing and learning what these conversations constitute will not necessarily have you incarcerated.
 But we will expound on that later.

 You see, there is a given understanding that everything relayed through the signals a police scanner can pick up is public property.
 In the United States, the airwaves are not presumed to be private, as stated in the 1934 Communications Act.
 For others that require more confidentiality like the military, their bands will not be easily accessible through a police scanner, or even through a mobile phone.
 And for instances where private information has to be communicated from one state personnel to another, a more secure channel will be used.